luiseduardobr1/hathitrustPDF/README.md

 r  = requests.get(link)
 ...
 ```
-Keep the same pattern presented (**numbers at the end**)!
+OBS: Keep the same pattern presented (**numbers at the end**)!

-After that, all pages will be downloaded as PDF files and merged in a single file named **MERGED_OUTPUT.pdf** in the corresponding folder.
-The individual pages are not *automatically* deleted after the end of the process!
+After that, all pages will be downloaded as PDF files and merged in a single file named ```BOOKNAME_output.pdf``` in the corresponding folder.
+The individual pages are not deleted after the end of the process!

 # Slice pages
 The code also allows you to remove only a range of pages.
 For that purpose, just edit the start and end page on code line: